Hello, Beauties๐ธ Today’s post is Ann Lowe, Another Little-Known Fashion History Visionary.

 Jackie Kennedy is said to have told people that her dress, made by a “colored woman dressmaker,” and Lowe, mentioned by name in the Washington Post where fashion editor Nina Hyde simply wrote, “…the dress, designed by a Negro, Ann Lowe.”

-Anne worked as a commissioned designer for some of the dominant houses in the Fashion District.
-The houses took all the credit, and Ann’s name was not mentioned.
+The Visionary, Anne, worked as a commissioned designer for some of the dominant houses in the Fashion District.
+The houses took all the credit, and Ann’s name was omitted.
 She continued to work and design for many high-society families, such as the Du Ponts, Roosevelts, and the Vanderbilts.
 In 1947, Ann designed Actress Olivia de Haviland’s dress when she received her Oscar for “To Each His Own.”

 I discovered Ann Lowe’s work on my first visit to the National Museum of African American History and Culture in December 2016.
 And a Christmas trip later that same year to New York City to the Fashion Institute of Technology’s Black Fashion Designers Exhibit.